Cluster configuration

 $ sudo chown -h openkm:openkm TOMCAT_HOME/repository/ocr_template

-Instead of making links, you can configure OpenKM to create these directories into other locations:
+Instead of making links, you can configure OpenKM to create these directories in other locations:

 repository.extraction.home=/mnt/okm_extraction